 The artist’s next big series’ would be the Japanese only Derby Stallion (1991) and Motor Toon Grandprix (1994).
 More modern gamer through will probably remember the concept work Susumu did for Capcom’s Maximo series (2001-2004).
 The art is darker than his usual work and would be used to portray the in-game characters also.
 The artist would additionally be responsible for the game’s logo.
-It is to date the final cover art designs his company have worked on.

 Well known as a traditional media artist, Susumu will normally sketch out a design in acrylic paint before applying oils by airbrush.
 The process of designing a composition is a complex one of layering paint using delicate stencils so to achieve crisp lines.
 Of greatest importance is the attention given to the characters expressions.